Bharadwaj-R/Control-LED-using-Arduino-Cloud/README.md

   </kbd>
 </p>

 The same arrangement can be used for Mobile view also.
-Please visit [this repository](https://github.com/Bharadwaj-R/NodeMCU-and-Arduino-Cloud), where I have explained how to edit and save dashboards.
+Please refer to [this repository](https://github.com/Bharadwaj-R/NodeMCU-and-Arduino-Cloud) for creating and editing new dashboards.
+Also, refer [Troubleshoot Section](https://github.com/Bharadwaj-R/NodeMCU-and-Arduino-Cloud/edit/main/Troubleshoot.md#Troubleshoot), in case you have any issues regarding code compiling and uploading.
 <br/>

 ***Versions :***